 Obsession is actually growing because people watched it and told other people to watch it, and those, in turn, told others to watch it too.
 The 96% Rotten Tomatoes-scored film has become a social media word-of-mouth phenomenon, with social feeds running reactions, debates, and discussions around the film’s ending.

-But while Gen Z drove the ticket sales, largely through TikTok, I fear that studios will learn the wrong lesson from Obsession‘s success ($75 million so far on a budget of just under a million dollars).
+But while Gen Z drove the ticket sales, largely through TikTok, I fear that studios will learn the wrong lesson from Obsession‘s success — now sitting at $216 million domestically and over $330 million globally on a budget of just $750,000.
 See, while everyone’s focus is on the social media frenzy, they’re forgetting that Obsession is actually a really good original film with amazing performances, especially from Inde Navarrette, who honestly deserves all the awards she gets for her portrayal of Nikki Freeman, the obsessive girlfriend who goes to great lengths to keep her boyfriend.

 It proves that good original films still win at the box office, and that films that seem to be written by AI or committee or formula don’t.
 Audiences are tired of the same cookie-cutter films.
 They’re craving originality.
 That should be the argument for Obsession‘s win at the box office – that there’s still a big space for horror and really good small-budget films.